Sephirothbahamut/Accio-Niffler/Documentation/DOD.md

 	Temporary files to make documentation more aesthetically pleasing and export to .pdf in case a paged version is required from outside the team.
 NOTE: the .docx document must NOT change the actual textual content of the document.
 All content changes must be present in the .md file.

 #### Pictures
+.piskel
+ - Piskel project format that keeps all the editing information.
 .pdn
- - Paint.net format that keeps all the editing information, with layers etcc.
+ - Paint.net format that keeps all the editing information.
+.jpg and .png with no constraints
 .png
  - Exported image.
  - All images have a 32 bits color depth.